networkinss/blogsuite/README.md

 ```
 Now you have to tell blogsuite where the path is, in which the files shall be restored.
 For my application it is src/app/blog.
-Existing files will be overwritten.
+Existing files will be overwritten without warning!

 Now check the files if all paths are ok, especially if you adjusted them.